banhao/CoinBasePro-Trading-Bot/README.md

 -  seconds_UTC2local - Seconds between your local time and UTC.
 -  profit_rate - Define how much you want to earn, if buy price is $10, then when the price is "greater than or equal to" $11 the sell action will be triggered.
 -  seconds_cancel_order - If Transaction doesn't match after seconds the order will be cancelled.
--  BTC_lower_limit - How much BitCoin your want to keep and don't want to input into Transaction, the number is BTC convert to USDC.
--  USDC_lower_limit - How much USDC your want to keep and don't want to input into Transaction.
 -  first_buy_percent - The percent of money when buy a cryptocurrency at first time.
 Calculate by USDC.
 -  second_buy_percent - The percent of money when buy a cryptocurrency at second time.
 Calculate by USDC.
 -  third_buy_percent - The percent of money when buy a cryptocurrency at third time.
 Calculate by USDC.
+-  quote_currency - Define anchor cryptocurrencies, current CoinBase Pro support BTC, USDT, USDC, DAI, ETH
+-  quote_lower_limit - Define how much anchor cryptocurrencies your want to keep in account and don't want to input into Transaction.
+Calculate by USDC
 -  exclude_currency - The cryptocurrencies you don't want to trade such as stablecoins.
 -  include_currency - The cryptocurrencies you want to trade.
 If it is blank, the cryptocurrency products are depend on CoinBase.
 -  output_data_file - only used for [cryptocurrency_trading_simulator](https://github.com/banhao/cryptocurrency_trading_simulator).
 Export indicators into this file.